MaxLeap/Docs/en/Android/Guide/CloudData.md

 ## Cloud Object
 The object that stored in Cloud Data is called `LCObject` and every `LCObject` is planned in different `class`(like table in database). `LCObject` contains several key-value pairs and the value is data compatible with JSON format.You don't need to assign properties contained by LCObject package, neither does the type of property value.
 You can add new property and value to `LCObject` at anytime, which could be stored in cloud by Cloud Data service.
-存储在Cloud Data的对象称为`LCObject`，而每个`LCObject`被规划至不同的`class`中（类似“表”的概念)。`LCObject`包含若干键值对，且值为兼容JSON格式的数据。您无需预先指定每个 LCObject包含哪些属性，也无需指定属性值的类型。您可以随时向`LCObject`增加新的属性及对应的值，Cloud Data服务会将其存储至云端。

-###Add New新建
+###Create New
-Suppose that we need to save a piece of data to `Comment` class, it contains following properties: 假设我们要保存一条数据到`Comment`class，它包含以下属性：
+Suppose that we need to save a piece of data to `Comment` class, it contains following properties:

 Property Name|Value|Value Type
 -------|-------|---|